RelativisticMechanic/CRTerm/DEVLOG.md

 On top of ImGui, I've created a class called UIElement (see `src/CRTermUI.h`) that makes it easier to manage UI elements to be rendered.

+## Implementing the Special Effects

+Here's a brief overview of the rendering pipeline:

+1. The Console class (`src/Console.cpp`) has two buffers, one is called "render_buffer" and the other is called "older_frame" both of which stored the rendered text (w/ color).
+The "older_frame" lags behind the render_buffer by a time that is the interval in `burn_in_timer.interval_ms` (I right now have it at 300 ms).
+Essentially, every 300 ms, the program blits the data in render_buffer to older_frame.
+2. When the Console::Render() method is called, we check if there is pending redraw to the Console (the boolean `Console::redraw_console` is set to true by various functions that modify the Console output using the macro PREPARE_REDRAW), if there is, we do the following:
+	- Activate the text shader (shaders/text.fs.glsl)
+ 	- Render the text: the text shader is executed on every 16x16 character/glyph sent to the rendering pipeline and it simply sets the appropriate alpha and colour.
+  	- Render the cursor, selection, scrollbar.
+All of this rendering is to the render_buffer.
+3. Now that the text is redrawn we scale up the render_buffer as per the "font_scale" in the configuration JSON and blit to the screen, we begin the specical effects in the CRT shader (shaders/crt.fs.glsl)
+	- First we distort the coordinates using Brown-Conrady distortion to give that "CRT warped screen" look.
+ 	- Interpolate between older_frame and current_frame to give that "fade out" effect.
+  	- Next we add the phosphor glow, the glow is simply a Gaussian blur with the appropriate color.
+  	- We then mix the color of the background specified in the user's JSON.
+ 	- Next we add noise.
+  	- Next we add the glowing line.
+   	- Finally, we add the vigenette.